Mild intellectual disability: Autism

 Autism spectrum disorder is commonly comorbid with ID, including mild ID.
 About 24.1% of people with mild ID also have autism, but many of them do not get diagnosed until adolescence or later.

 Cerebral palsy

 Cerebral palsy (CP) is also associated with increased risk of mild ID, particularly among those with a GMFCS level of 3.
 About 16% of people with CP have mild ID.

 Risks

-Children with mild ID in out-of-home care have a higher risk of sexual abuse than non-disabled children, with a frequency of 9.8 per 1000 children.
+Children with mild ID in out-of-home care have a higher risk of sexual abuse than non-disabled children, with a frequency of 9.8 per 1,000 children.
 Among adults, the rate of sexual abuse is 24.3%.
-Older adults with mild ID are more likely to develop dementia than the general population: One study of mildly intellectually disabled older adults without Down syndrome found that 14.6% had dementia.
+High-school students with mild ID are less likely to feel that they have the ability to share their opinions or make their own decisions or that working hard will lead them to attain their goals than students with learning disabilities and other, non-intellectual disabilities common among students receiving special education services.
+Older adults with mild ID are more likely to develop dementia than the general population: one study of mildly intellectually disabled older adults without Down syndrome found that 14.6% had dementia.